Midesales/HNGx-frontend-stage-three/README.md

 This Image Gallery App is a web application that allows users to view, search, and organize images.
-Users can search for images based on keywords, view a curated list of images, and perform drag-and-drop actions to arrange images within the gallery.
+Users can search for images based on keywords, view a curated list of images, and authenticated users can perform drag-and-drop actions to arrange images within the gallery.

 Technologies Used